I knew we were in trouble when I opened the car door and brown water started flooded in.

 I had to disagree.

-One of the first things I noticed on entering the studio was a ‘daybed’ that had a remarkable similar resemblance to one I had just purchased for my studio.
+One of the first things I noticed on entering the studio was a ‘daybed’ that had a remarkably similar resemblance to one I had just purchased for my studio.
 Both had a canvas finish, both had only one Cushion.
 It appears that afternoon naps seem to suit artists of all generations!

 Monsieur Kemp’s nap spot